-To better serve our customers, we have installed self-service Amazon Lockers at our assets where guests can have their packages delivered to the shopping center for convenient pick up.
+To better serve our customers, we installed self-service Amazon Lockers at our assets where guests can have their packages delivered to the shopping center for convenient pick up.

-We recently formed a sponsorship agreement with Coca-Cola to wrap the Lockers with promotional signage.
+We formed a sponsorship agreement with Coca-Cola to wrap the Lockers with promotional signage.
 In addition to selling sponsorship on the Lockers themselves, we also installed digital screens adjacent to them where we can display electronic coupons and promotions to drive customer traffic back into the physical shopping center.

-Seperately, we are continuing to research how our town centers can serve as a last mile fulfillment for Ecommerce brands in the future.
+Separately, we are continuing to research how our town centers can serve as a last mile fulfillment for Ecommerce brands in the future.

 By bringing aspiring Ecommerce brands to the forefront of popular retail venues, we allow the public to experience a differentiated product mix in a new and vibrant manner.

 Consumers benefit from the ability to touch and feel usually online-only products and introductions to the newest up-and-coming Ecommerce brands.
 The emerging Etailers earn loyal brand advocates who purchase higher ticket items more frequently, without physical store buildouts and long-term lease obligations.
-Tangible brands require minimal staff and inventory but offer unlimited exposure they wouldn’t otherwise see.
+Tangible® brands require minimal staff and inventory but offer unlimited exposure they wouldn’t otherwise see.

 Learn more at https://tangiblecollective.com/.